amigazen/unsui/README.md

 *Minds awaken, free*

 **amigazen project** uses modern software development tools and methods to update and rerelease classic Amiga open source software.
-Our releases include a new AWeb, the _unsui_ platform, and the ToolKit project - a universal SDK for Amiga.
+Releases include a new AWeb, the _unsui_ platform, and the ToolKit project - a universal SDK for Amiga.

 Key to the amigazen project approach is ensuring every project can be built with the same common set of development tools and configurations, so the ToolKit was created to provide a standard configuration for Amiga development.
 All *amigazen project* releases will be guaranteed to build against the ToolKit standard so that anyone can download and begin contributing straightaway without having to tailor the toolchain for their own setup.